 Assembly Bill 466 seeks to amend existing laws regarding project labor agreements and public contracts in Wisconsin.
 The bill repeals several provisions that currently prohibit state and local governments from requiring bidders to enter into agreements with labor organizations or considering such agreements when awarding contracts.
-Specifically, it repeals sections 16.75 (1p), 16.855 (1p), and multiple subsections of 66.0901, thereby allowing municipalities greater flexibility in their bidding specifications for public contracts.
+Specifically, it repeals sections 16.75 (1p), 16.855 (1p), and multiple subsections of 66.0901, thereby allowing municipalities the option to include labor organization agreements in their bidding specifications.

 Statutes affected: